-- adequate knowledge for qualifying examinations - appropriate preparation for a research project - a mixture of courses that meets the individual professional goals of the student
+- · adequate knowledge for qualifying examinations - · appropriate preparation for a research project - a mixture of courses that meets the individual professional goals of the student

 The Ph.D. degree requires the completion of at least 90 credit hours in advanced study and research beyond the bachelor's degree.
 A student must complete a minimum of 30 credit hours of advanced course work in environmental science and policy.
-Students must also complete a minimum of 30 credit hours of research, normally taken as SPEA-E 625 or SPEAE 890.
+Students must also complete a minimum of 30 credit hours of research, normally taken as SPEA-E 625 or SPEA-E 890.
 The student, with the approval of the advisory committee, should complete some combination of additional course work and research sufficient to meet the 90 credit hour requirement.

-Students are required to enroll in SPEA-E 680 Seminar in Environmental Science and Policy (1 credit hour/semester) for four semesters during their degree program.
-Students must give at least one seminar presentation in SPEA-E 680 as part of their Ph.D. in Environmental Science requirement.
-Students enrolled in SPEA-E 680 may either make a formal presentation or write a brief synopsis and critique of four presentations attended each semester.
-Students are encouraged to enroll in
+Students are required to enroll in SPEA-E 680 Seminar in Environmental Science and Policy for a total of 4 credit hours (1 credit hour/semester) during the course of their degree program.
+In the event of an extenuating circumstance, in consultation with their major advisor and approval of the program director, a student could enroll in 2 credit hours of SPEA-E 680 during a semester.
+Students must give at least one seminar presentation in SPEA-E 680 as part of their Ph.D. in environmental science requirement.